 - Introductory Course: HY110 or a two-block history course. - Minimum of 6 elective units at the 200-or 300-levels.
-Within these 6 units, students must satisfy the following departmental requirements: - U.S. history requirement (1 unit) - Time Distribution (2 units): At least one unit addressing a period up through the 18th century and one unit addressing a period from the 18th century forward.
+Within these 6 units, students must satisfy the following departmental requirements: - U.S. History requirement (1 unit) - Time Distribution (2 units): At least one unit addressing a period up through the 18th century and one unit addressing a period from the 18th century forward.
 (Note: units may also count toward geographic distribution.) - Geographic Distribution (3 units): At least one unit in three of the following six regions: Africa, East Asia, Europe, Latin America, Middle East, South Asia.
-(Note: units may also count toward period distribution.) - Junior Seminar: Studying History (HY 399). - Senior Sequence: HY 410 Advanced Seminar and HY 420 Senior Essay (2 units taken in consecutive blocks during the senior year).
+(Note: units may also count toward period distribution.) - Junior Seminar: Studying History (HY 399). • Senior Sequence: HY 410 Advanced Seminar and HY 420 Senior Essay (2 units taken in consecutive blocks during the senior year).
 Students have the opportunity to write a senior thesis in lieu of the senior essay.
 This option requires departmental approval and a 3-unit Senior Sequence (HY 410, HY 430, HY 431).
 Students with a minimum G.P.A of 3.6 within the major may submit their senior essays or senior theses to be considered for distinction.
-Minor Requirements Students take five units in the department, including: - Four courses at any level, including one from three of the following regions: Africa, East Asia, Europe, Latin America, Middle East, South Asia, United States - HY399: Junior Seminar: Studying History Courses History HY104 Culture, Society & History:
+Minor Requirements Students take five units in the department, including: - Four courses at any level, including one from three of the following regions: Africa, East Asia, Europe, Latin America, Middle East, South Asia, United States - HY399: Junior Seminar: Studying History - Only one course can be counted for this minor if it is used to fulfill another major's requirements Courses History HY104 Culture, Society & History: